19hours/sg-statutes/Acts/Interpretation Act.md

 (8) Nothing in this section shall —

 (a) affect the operation of section 110 of the Evidence Act (Cap.
 97) (burden of proving that a person is alive who has not been heard of for 7 years), section 100 of the Women’s Charter (Cap.
-353) (proceedings for decree nisi of presumption of death and divorce) or any other written law relating to the presumption of death;
+353) (proceedings for interim judgment of presumption of death and divorce) or any other written law relating to the presumption of death;

 (b) prevent the certification or determination of death in a case where the body of a person is not found or recovered.